UnitTestBot/UTBotJava/docs/SettingsProperties.md

 # UnitTestBot Settings

-First, let's define the term "**settings**" as set of "**properties**" of the form '_key=value_' that may be represented as source code and as plain text stored in a file.
+First, let's define the term "**settings**" as "**properties**" set.
+Each property is of the form '_key=value_' and it may be represented as source code and as a plain text stored in a file.
-Altogether this set affects key aspects of behavior of UnitTestBot.
+Altogether, this set affects key aspects of UnitTestBot behavior.

 UnitTestBot works as following applications:
 - IntelliJ plugin